araujosnathan/api-node/README.md

 # After you know all this, how do you up the server?

-node server.js<br>
+npm start<br>

 A messange should be displayed: 'Starting API on port 5000'

 # Ready!
 Our API has been started!

 You can use Postman for testing if API is working<br>
-With postman open, choose a any verb, for exemple: 'GET' and put a url: 'http://localhost:5000/api/series/'<br>
+With postman open, choose a any verb, for exemple: 'GET' and put a url: 'http://localhost:3000/api/series/'<br>
 It should to return all series on BD if it exists.

-PS: on server.js you need a uri for connecting on bd <br>

-mongoose.connect('mongodb://localhost/serie'); <br>

-You can setup mongodb: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/ <br>
-Then, you need create a database: serie <br>

-brew update <br>
-brew install mongodb <br>

-brew services start mongodb -> To start mongodb server <br>
-mongo -> To start mongo server <br>
-After you started mongo client, execute:

-use serie -> To create our database<br>

-Ready!<br>

-You can use: mongoose.connect('mongodb://localhost/serie'); <br>

 Do not get stuck in this simple project, always seek more knowledge <br>